TCLamnidis/BareBonesBash/README.md

 <p align="center"><img title="Source: https://giphy.com/gifs/kQbMO5X7UA1C8" src="https://media.giphy.com/media/kQbMO5X7UA1C8/giphy.gif" width="20%"></p>

 That's because the FASTQ file, as with almost all FASTQs, is compressed (as indicated by the .gz).
-To then view the _real_ contents of the file, we can instead use `zcat`.
+To view the _human readable_ contents of the file, we can instead use `zcat`.
 Don't forget your auto-complete!

 ```bash
 zcat ERR2020601.fastq.gz

 ```

 That looks much better, we can now actually see some DNA sequences!
 But you